Blood Pressure of 110/70. What Does It Mean?

 Conclusion: Blood Pressure 110 Over 70 Is Normal and Healthy

-Now you know what your blood pressure reading means.
+Now you know what your blood pressure reading means and how to effectively measure your blood pressure.
 You do need to take regular readings throughout the day to really get a feel for whether 110/70 is your average.
 But if it is (or is close to that), you are in great shape.
 Just keep up with your healthy lifestyle choices and you can maintain your cardiovascular health now and in the future!